nniiicc/LIS-598-DC2-Sp2020/docs/04-DataIntegration.md

 Even though these two cities record the same information about the same concept using the same data infrastructure (each city publishes data using a Socrata-based data repository) there are appreciable differences and challenges in integrating these two datasets.
 The annotations above point out some of these slight but appreciable differences:

-- Granularity - We can see that the Chicago dataset represents a variable `SR_Status` that includes information about whether or not the request is open, as well as whether or not the request is a duplicate.
+- Granularity - We can see that the Chicago dataset contains a variable `SR_Status` that includes information about whether or not the request is open, as well as whether or not the request is a duplicate.
 The Austin dataset contains a similar variable `Status` but instead of also recording a duplicate here, there is a second variable `Duplicate` that contains this information.
 That is, the Austin dataset is more granular.
 If duplicate information were important to retain in our integrated dataset we would need to determine a way to tidy these variables or values.

 - Semantics - Both datasets include information about the most recent update (response) to the request, but these are variables are labeled in slightly different ways - `Last_Update_Date` and `Last_Modified_Date` ...
 This should be a simple to tidy by renaming the data variable (but as we will see, this proves to be more more challenging than just renaming the variable).

 - Structure - Both datasets also include location information about the report.
 However, there is both different granularity as well as a different ordering of these variables.
 To tidy this location information, we would need to determine which variables to retain and which to discard.

-The process of modeling our data tables before integration facilitates making accurate decisions, but also creating a way for us to record those decisions and communicate them to end-users.
+The process of modeling our data tables before integration facilitates making accurate decisions, but also enables us to record those decisions and communicate them to end-users.
 A data dictionary, or a loose description of the contents of both tables, is often our first step in deciding which data cleaning activities we need to undertake for integrating data.

 #### Determine the Observation Depth

-In integrating a two data tables there will likely be a difference in granularity that is specific to the depth or specificity of reported values.
-Most simply, this relates to how specific any one variable is recorded, and requires us as curators to make a decision about what specificity is necessary to retain or create in terms of our new combined, or integrated, dataset.
+In integrating two data tables there will likely be a difference in granularity of values.
+That is, even if the same variable is present in both datasets this does not necessarily mean that the same unit of measurement is used between the two data tables.

+As curators, value granularity prompts a decision about what specificity is necessary to retain or discard for an integrated table.

+A simple example will make this clear.
 Imagine we have three tables` A`, `B`, and `C`.
 Each table contains the same variable `X`, but the values for `X` in each table have a different observational depth.
-In comparing the values of this variable we could look across the three tables and see a difference in observation depth as follows:
+In comparing the values for this variable we might observe different units of measurement.

 | A-X | B-X | C-X |
 |------|------|-----|